 Joining an existing compatibility zone

-After the testing and pre-production phases, users are encouraged to join an existing compatibility zone such as Corda Network (the main compatibility zone) or the Corda Testnet.
+After the testing and pre-production phases, users are encouraged to join an existing compatibility zone such as Corda Network (the main compatibility zone).
 See Joining an existing compatibility zone.

 Setting up a dynamic compatibility zone